duneroadrunner/SaferCPlusPlus/index.md

 The most commonly used reference type, the non-reassignable (non-mut) reference in Rust and the scope pointer in SaferCPlusPlus, incurs no run-time overhead in both cases, which is a primary reason for the excellent performance of both solutions.

 Reassignable (mut) references occur much less frequently, but currently, safe, reassignable, zero-overhead pointers in C++ are even [more restricted](https://github.com/duneroadrunner/scpptool#restrictions-on-the-use-of-native-pointers-and-references) than their counterpart in Rust.
 However, the SaferCPlusPlus library also provides pointers with run-time safety mechanisms and greater flexibility, for which there are no Rust counterparts (due to Rust's lack of move constructors).
-So for example, "self-referencing" data types (that are movable and can be allocated on the stack) are straightforward to implement in C++'s memory safe subset in a way that's not really available in Rust.
+So for example, "self-referencing" data types (that are movable and can be allocated on the stack) are straightforward to implement in C++'s memory safe subset in a way that's not really available in Safe Rust.

 Probably the most noticeable difference though, is that SaferCPlusPlus does not (universally) restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
 With respect to memory safety, the benefit of this restriction is that it ensures that objects with "arbitrary lifespan" (like an element in a (resizable) vector) are not decommissioned while other references to that object still exist.
 But most objects do not have "arbitrary lifespan" (both Rust and SaferCPlusPlus encourage most objects to have "scope lifespan"), so most of the time, from a memory safety perspective, this restriction is not necessary.
 So SaferCPlusPlus (and the lifetime checker too) are more selective about what restrictions are applied and when.

 There are situations where restrictions on object accessibility can be beneficial or essential for reasons other than (single-threaded) memory safety.
 (To help ensure data race safety of asynchronously shared objects, for example.)
 For those cases, the library does provide facilities for the enforcement of "access control" restrictions, including essentially the [equivalent](#exclusive-writer-objects) of Rust's `RefCell` wrapper.

 Overall though, there's probably more commonality than difference between the Rust and the SaferCPlusPlus memory safety strategies.
 At least compared to other current languages.
 So, perhaps as expected, you could think of the comparison between SaferCPlusPlus and Rust as essentially the comparison between C++ and Rust, with diminished discrepancies in memory safety and performance.

-### SaferCPlusPlus versus Checked C

-"Checked C", like SaferCPlusPlus, takes the approach of extending the language with safer elements that can directly substitute for unsafe native elements.
-In chapter 9 of their [spec](https://github.com/Microsoft/checkedc/releases/download/v0.5-final/checkedc-v0.5.pdf), there is an extensive survey of existing (and historical) efforts to address C/C++ memory safety.
-There they make the argument for the (heretofore neglected) "language extension" approach (basically citing performance, compatibility and the support for granular mixing of safe and unsafe code), that applies to SaferCPlusPlus as well.

-Checked C and SaferCPlusPlus are more complementary than competitive.
-Checked C targets low-level system C code and basically only addresses the array bounds checking issue, including pointer arithmetic, where SaferCPlusPlus skews more toward C++ code and legacy code that would benefit from being converted to modern C++.
-It seems that Checked C is not yet ready for deployment (as of Sep 2016), but one could imagine both solutions being used, with little contention, in projects that have both low-level system type code and higher-level application type code.

 ### Getting started on safening existing code